Frequently Asked Questions

 Where are the yard sales?

 Everywhere along the 127 Yard Sale route!
 In the front yards of people's homes, fields, pastures, on side streets along the route, in empty lots, at businesses, community parks, and town centers.
-Some areas will have large groups of vendors together, while others will be set up separately.
-As you meander your way from one yard sale to the next, Highway 127 will take you through beautiful rural areas with beautiful scenery, so enjoy the ride.
+Some areas will have large groups of vendors together which we call "Major Vendor Stops", while others will be set up separately.
+As you meander your way from one yard sale to the next, Highway 127 will take you through rural areas with beautiful scenery, so enjoy the ride.

 There's no set "opening" or "closing" time for the individual sales along the 127 Yard Sale route.
-Each vendor chooses the time they want to "open for business", however typically vendors are active by 8:00 a.m. and operate late into the evening, often until dark.
+Each vendor chooses the time they want to "open for business".
+However, typically vendors are open by 8:00 a.m. and stay open late into the evening, often until dark.

 What payment methods do vendors accept?

-What if I run out of room in my vehicle to store the items I've purchased?
+What if I run out of space in my vehicle to store the items I've purchased?

 There's no reason to stop shopping if you run out of storage space in your car, van, RV, or trailer.
 Along the route you will find shipping centers and of course the USPS.
 Consider bringing flattened boxes of different sizes, tape, and other packing materials in case you need it.
 USPS flat rate boxes are free and allow anything that fits in the box to ship no matter how much it weighs.
 Even if you don't need to ship items home you may still want to protect that precious antique or glassware that you've purchased.